GoogleChrome/developer.chrome.com/site/en/blog/enabling-shared-array-buffer/index.md

-If you want to enable cross-origin isolation to use `SharedArrayBuffer` but are blocked by these challenges, we recommend [registering for an origin trial](#origin-trial) and wait until the new modes are available.
-We are not planning to terminate the origin trial until these new modes are available.
-{% endAside %}
+If you want to enable cross-origin isolation to use `SharedArrayBuffer` but are blocked by these challenges, we recommend [registering for an origin trial](#origin-trial) and waiting until the new modes are available.
+We are not planning to terminate the origin trial until these new modes are available. {% endAside %}

 Check out the [Further reading](#resources) section at the bottom of this page for more guidance and information on cross-origin isolation.